 It amazes me to think if I had not been in that precise place at that precise time, I would never have discovered this great girl group.
 If you are unable to source their Siren Song CD, you can listen to Zazi on your Musica via Spotify.
 They are very easy on the ears and even easier on the eyes.

 This concludes Part One of Tech Rap Recommended CDs.
-Part Two brings you five more excellent titles and will get posted soon, so stay tuned!
+Part Two brings you five more excellent titles to consider.

 Links to purchase CDs: